Waliid18/Walid-Lahlali-Data-Science-Portfolio/README.md

       + [Project 6_Fibonacci Sequence Using Loops](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/05%20-%20Python-Loops/07%20-%20Project_6_Loops.ipynb): Demonstrates how to generate the Fibonacci sequence using loops and recursive logic.

-•	Python-Functions: Creating and using functions to organize code efficiently: o	Introduction to Python Functions: Covers how to define and call functions, including parameters, return values, and default arguments. o	Project 1: Basic Arithmetic Functions: Create functions for basic operations like addition, subtraction, multiplication, and division, with error handling for division. o	Project 2: Conditional Logic in Functions: Functions that use conditional logic to check user eligibility (e.g., age-based voting or presidential eligibility). o	Project 3: Functions with User Input: Interactive functions that take user input, process it, and return results. o	Project 4: Functions for Repeated Calculations: Using functions to perform repeated calculations like compound interest or percentage changes. o	Project 5: Advanced Function Techniques: Covers recursion, lambda functions, and higher-order functions to solve problems like generating the Fibonacci sequence.
-•	Pandas-DataFrames: Working with Pandas DataFrames for data manipulation and analysis: o	Introduction to Pandas DataFrames: Learn how to create, access, and modify DataFrames, and perform essential data operations like sorting, filtering, and aggregating data. o	Project 1: DataFrame Basics: Practical tasks on selecting specific rows and columns, filtering data based on conditions, and summarizing data using aggregation functions. o	Project 2: Cleaning and Preparing Data: Techniques to clean and prepare data by handling missing values, duplicating data, and reformatting columns. o	Project 3: Advanced DataFrame Manipulation: Learn how to merge DataFrames, perform joins, and reshape data with pivot tables. o	Project 4: Time Series Data with Pandas: Manipulate time-indexed data, resample it for different time intervals, and perform time-based filtering and aggregation. o	Project 5: Grouping and Aggregation: Use groupby() to compute group-level statistics such as averages, sums, and counts for different groups in the dataset. o	Project 6: Data Visualization with Pandas: Create line plots, bar charts, and scatter plots to visualize trends, distributions, and relationships in data. o	Project 7: Real-World Data Analysis with Pandas: Combine all the skills learned to load, clean, analyze, and visualize a real-world dataset.
+   + [Python-Functions](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/tree/main/Bases-Fundamental/06%20-%20Python-Functions): Creating and using functions to organize code efficiently:

+      + [Introduction to Python Functions](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/06%20-%20Python-Functions/01%20-%20Basic_Functions.ipynb): Covers basic arithmetic and mathematical functions such as addition, subtraction, multiplication, division, square, and square root.
+It also includes functions to calculate the absolute value, rounding a number, and determining the maximum and minimum of three numbers.
+These functions are designed for interactive use, taking user input and returning results, which are useful for foundational programming tasks.

+      + [Project 1_Basic Arithmetic Functions](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/06%20-%20Python-Functions/01%20-%20Basic_Functions.ipynb): Create functions for basic operations like addition, subtraction, multiplication, and division, with error handling for division.

+      + [Project 2_Conditional Logic in Functions](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/06%20-%20Python-Functions/02%20-%20Project_2_Functions.ipynb): This notebook focuses on algebraic identities, providing functions to compute several remarkable identities.
+Each function takes input values for the variables and computes the result using the corresponding identity, with the results printed in a structured format.
+The notebook emphasizes the practical application of algebraic expressions, helping users develop a deeper understanding of mathematical functions and their use in problem-solving.

+      + [Project 3_Functions with User Input](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/06%20-%20Python-Functions/03%20-%20Project_3_Functions.ipynb): In this notebook, the focus is on developing functions to find the maximum and minimum of three numbers.
+The maximum and minimum functions compare the input values using conditional logic and return the largest or smallest number accordingly.
+The notebook encourages user interaction by prompting for inputs, providing a hands-on approach to understanding comparison logic and decision-making in Python.

+      + [Project 4_Functions for Repeated Calculations](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/06%20-%20Python-Functions/04%20-%20Project_4_Functions.ipynb): This notebook contains a function to calculate the total height a person would traverse weekly based on the number of steps and the height of each step.
+It performs calculations by multiplying the number of steps, step height, and constants, then converting the result into meters.
+The function includes error handling to ensure only positive inputs are accepted.

+      + [Project 5_Advanced Function Techniques](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/06%20-%20Python-Functions/05%20-%20Project_5_Functions.ipynb): This notebook focuses on determining whether a candidate is eligible to run for U.S. presidency based on age.
+It presents different methods for solving the problem: one using a simple boolean condition, another with if-else logic, and a third method checking both age and natural-born citizenship status.
+Each function asks for user input to assess a candidate's eligibility.

+   + Pandas-DataFrames: Working with Pandas DataFrames for data manipulation and analysis:
+      + Introduction to Pandas DataFrames: Learn how to create, access, and modify DataFrames, and perform essential data operations like sorting, filtering, and aggregating data.
+      + Project 1: DataFrame Basics: Practical tasks on selecting specific rows and columns, filtering data based on conditions, and summarizing data using aggregation functions.
+      + Project 2: Cleaning and Preparing Data: Techniques to clean and prepare data by handling missing values, duplicating data, and reformatting columns.
+      + Project 3: Advanced DataFrame Manipulation: Learn how to merge DataFrames, perform joins, and reshape data with pivot tables.
+      + Project 4: Time Series Data with Pandas: Manipulate time-indexed data, resample it for different time intervals, and perform time-based filtering and aggregation.
+      + Project 5: Grouping and Aggregation: Use groupby() to compute group-level statistics such as averages, sums, and counts for different groups in the dataset.
+      + Project 6: Data Visualization with Pandas: Create line plots, bar charts, and scatter plots to visualize trends, distributions, and relationships in data.
+      + Project 7: Real-World Data Analysis with Pandas: Combine all the skills learned to load, clean, analyze, and visualize a real-world dataset.
-•	Python-Web-Scraping: Techniques for extracting data from websites using Python libraries: o	Introduction to Web Scraping: Learn how to send HTTP requests using the requests library and extract data from HTML using BeautifulSoup. o	Project 1: Scraping Tables from HTML: Extract and clean data from HTML tables, and convert the data into Pandas DataFrames for analysis. o	Advanced Techniques: Scrape multiple tables, handle nested HTML structures, and filter data based on specific attributes like class or ID.
+   + Python-Web-Scraping: Techniques for extracting data from websites using Python libraries:
+      + Introduction to Web Scraping: Learn how to send HTTP requests using the requests library and extract data from HTML using BeautifulSoup.
+      + Project 1: Scraping Tables from HTML: Extract and clean data from HTML tables, and convert the data into Pandas DataFrames for analysis.
+      + Advanced Techniques: Scrape multiple tables, handle nested HTML structures, and filter data based on specific attributes like class or ID.
-•	SQL: Basics of database querying and management using SQL.
+   + SQL: Basics of database querying and management using SQL.
-•	Python-Data-Visualization: Creating visual representations of data using Python libraries like Matplotlib and Seaborn: o	Introduction to Data Visualization: Learn the basics of data visualization using Matplotlib and Seaborn.
-Explore creating line plots, bar charts, histograms, and scatter plots. o	Project 1: Visualizing Trends: Create line plots to visualize trends over time, such as stock market prices or sales data. o	Advanced Customization: Learn how to customize charts, add titles, labels, and legends to enhance the clarity and presentation of your visualizations.
+   + Python-Data-Visualization: Creating visual representations of data using Python libraries like Matplotlib and Seaborn:
+      + Introduction to Data Visualization: Learn the basics of data visualization using Matplotlib and Seaborn.
+Explore creating line plots, bar charts, histograms, and scatter plots.
+      + Project 1: Visualizing Trends: Create line plots to visualize trends over time, such as stock market prices or sales data.
+      + Advanced Customization: Learn how to customize charts, add titles, labels, and legends to enhance the clarity and presentation of your visualizations.
-•	Machine-Learning: Introduction to fundamental machine learning concepts and algorithms.
+   + Machine-Learning: Introduction to fundamental machine learning concepts and algorithms.
 Each folder contains beginner-level notebooks that cover fundamental steps and key concepts, providing a strong foundation in data science and programming.
 ________________________________________
 2. Concordia-Projects